 How can I verify my TXT records are published correctly?

-You can use online tools such as a DNS checker or command-line utilities like dig to query and verify the TXT records for your domain.
+Use an online tool like a DNS checker or command-line tools like dig to query and verify your domain's TXT records.